knative/docs/docs/eventing/getting-started.md

 default   True             default-Broker.kn-eventing-step-by-step-sample.svc.cluster.local   1m
 ```

 2. If the READY column reads False, wait 2 minutes and repeat Step 1.
-If the READY column still reads False, see the [Debugging Guide](TODO) to trouble shoot the issue.
+If the READY column still reads False, see the [Debugging Guide](TODO) to troubleshoot the issue.

 Now your `Broker` is ready to manage your events.